-One of the things Dallas is infamous for is bad traffic.
+One of the things Dallas is infamous for is bad traffic but what causes traffic?
 Commuters around the country spend, on average, 42 hours of the year sitting in traffic.
 Congested freeways can cause wasted gas, driver frustration, road rage, and fender benders.
 Even minor car accidents such as rear-end collisions can cause painful personal injuries like whiplash.
-Learn what causes daily traffic – and what the government could potentially do to solve the problem.
+Learn what causes traffic – and what the government could potentially do to solve the problem.

 Many city governments have begun construction projects to widen and expand major highway systems.
 The Texas Department of Transportation – Dallas District, for example, is currently holding public hearings to discuss the widening and reconstruction of U.S. 380.
 Widening the road could leave more room for drivers without having to wait in line to proceed.
 This is just one example of many such efforts to accommodate more vehicles on some of the busiest roadways in the region.

 In a city like Dallas, drivers may notice that major highways do just fine at accommodating people…at certain times during a day.
 Driving through Dallas at 6:00 a.m. will look much different than a few hours later, when most commuters are traveling for work.
 Traffic congestion typically is a problem because too many people need to drive at the same times each day for work.
 Both the average workplace and school system requires people to travel and run errands at about the same times each day.

 Every major metropolitan region in the world has the same issue with rush hour traffic.
 To solve this issue, one would need to disrupt the current economic system.
 More workplaces would need to offer flexible schedules, work-from-home opportunities, or change their operating hours altogether.
 Although efforts such as carpooling can help reduce the number of people on Dallas’ highways, the only way to solve rush hour completely would be to change the established foundation of society.